Carlos Correa Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Orioles pitching staff ranks sixth in the league.
+- The Orioles pitching staff ranks seventh in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles rank 20th in baseball in home runs given up (99 total, 1.2 per game).
+- Orioles pitchers combine to allow 106 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- The Orioles will send Irvin (1-3) out to make his seventh start of the season.
-He is 1-3 with a 7.18 ERA and 27 strikeouts through 26 1/3 innings pitched.
+- Irvin gets the start for the Orioles, his eighth of the season.
+He is 1-3 with a 6.32 ERA and 28 strikeouts in 31 1/3 innings pitched.

-- The left-hander last pitched on Monday against the Cincinnati Reds, when he threw three innings, allowing one earned run while giving up three hits.
+- The lefty last appeared on Sunday against the Minnesota Twins, when he went five innings, allowing one earned run while giving up six hits.

-- In eight games this season, the 29-year-old has a 7.18 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .309 to opposing batters.
+- The 29-year-old has an ERA of 6.32, with 8 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .308 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.